 Royal Caribbean cruises are a dream vacation for divers.
-With our ships sailing to some of the most highly sought-out dive sites in the world, from the largest submerged sinkhole to the Western Hemisphere’s largest coral reef, it’s easy for underwater explorers to hit multiple incredible spots on one Caribbean cruise.
+With our ships sailing to some of the most highly sought-out dive sites in the world, from the largest submerged sinkhole that sits along a UNESCO site to the Western Hemisphere’s largest coral reef, it’s easy for underwater explorers to hit multiple incredible spots on one Caribbean cruise.
 Even easier?
 If underwater exploration becomes your new thing, you can become a certified scuba diver during your vacation, thanks to the first and only onboard dive program offered by a cruise line at Professional Association of Diving Instructors (PADI) Five Star Dive Centers.

 Whether you’re an experienced diver or just getting your feet wet, here are our top five diving adventures you won’t want to miss:

 The Great Blue Hole – Belize City, Belize

 Located off the coast of Belize and near the center of the Lighthouse Reef is the Great Blue Hole, a giant submerged sinkhole that measures almost 1,000 feet wide and nearly 400 feet deep.The revered dive site is part of the larger Belize Barrier Reef, the largest in the Northern Hemisphere and designated UNESCO World Heritage Site that spans 185 miles of beautiful coastline.
 Visible from space, the Great Blue Hole is considered the world’s second largest natural formation of its kind.
 Dive into this underwater world to see giant stalactites, columns and plenty of wildlife, like nurse sharks and giant groupers.

 Stingray City – George Town, Grand Cayman